NHOrus/ponydownloader/README.md

 downdir => in this directory your images would be saved

-workers => number of simultaneous downloads
+workers => number of download buffer.
+Leave it no less that default: else there would be slowdown when parser requests next search page from derpibooru

 If any line is not changed from default, program would use default, build-in parameters.
 Currenly only key is ought to be in configuration file.
 It may be empty, then program would ignore it's existence.